airbnb/javascript/README.md

   <a name="whitespace--max-len"></a><a name="18.12"></a>
   - [19.12](#whitespace--max-len) Avoid having lines of code that are longer than 100 characters (including whitespace).
 Note: per [above](#strings--line-length), long strings are exempt from this rule, and should not be broken up. eslint: [`max-len`](https://eslint.org/docs/rules/max-len.html) jscs: [`maximumLineLength`](http://jscs.info/rule/maximumLineLength)

+  > @ZORO EXCEPTION: 120 character limit to be implemented instead.

     > Why?
 This ensures readability and maintainability.